 Command Officers' biographies

 Deputy Shawna Coxon is in her 21st year of policing with the Toronto Police Service.
-She is charge of the Priority Response Command, which includes all front-line operations, Criminal Investigative Bureaus, the Service’s Operations Centre, Communication Services, and Court Services.
+She is charge of the Communities & Neighbourhoods Command, which includes 17 front line divisions, Traffic Services, Parking Enforcement Unit and Community Partnerships and Engagement Unit.
 Prior to that, Deputy Coxon worked on the Transformational Task Force where she helped to design and begin implementation of the modernization of the Service.
 Her focus on the Task Force was information technology, culture change and training.

 Other recent career highlights include her role as the second in charge of Intelligence Services, which includes both cyber and technological crime.
 She implemented the inaugural Computer Cyber Crime (C3) Section of the Toronto Police Service, which was one of many cyber-outcomes from her work as the Team Leader of Operation Reboot.
 This was a Service-wide initiative addressing social media, open source investigative techniques, training, technology procurement and cyber-related threats and opportunities.
 Her career trajectory shows her ongoing interest in futurism and policing, especially all things cyber/social/digital.